Ylaaan/YD2SG/README.md

 ## Installing YD2SG

 You need python 3.12 or higher to install this package.
-You can so so with the following command:
+You can do so with the following command:

 ```bash
 pip install YD2SG